pottekkat/personal-website/content/posts/twentysomethings.md

 But being ambitious today likely feels more overwhelming than 10 or 20 years ago.

-This sense of overwhelm stems from the fact that ambitious people now have significantly more opportunities to make an impact—opportunities that can, paradoxically, become paralyzing.
+This sense of being overwhelmed stems from the fact that ambitious people now have significantly more opportunities to make an impact—opportunities that can, paradoxically, become paralyzing.

 My ambitions have grown in scope as I got older.
 But constantly reaching for these ambitious endeavors has often left me crippled, crushed by long-term goals without a clear path to achieving them.